What Attorneys Expect From Mediators:

 Those Attorneys accurately described my attitude and methods of mediation.

 I am a strong believer in the value of mediation, and am settlement driven.
 My goal is to have both parties leave the mediation satisfied that they have achieved a reasonably satisfactory settlement, and have been well-treated by the mediator.

 Winston Churchill, one of the 20th Century’s most admired men, stated my position, “Never give up.
 Never, never, never give up.”

 If a case does not settle during the mediation session because of missing documents or other information, I declare a recess and keep in contact with the parties until the data has been gathered.
 Usually at that time we settle over the phone or by email.

 If a mediation session ends in an impasse, I continue in contact with the parties until it is settled or until the trial date.
 Often, after a party has had a few days to think about it, I can phone and get an agreement to settle.

 One of my recent multi-party cases did not settle in the half day mediation session because of a lack of data from several sources.
 I recessed the mediation and assured the parties that I would continue working for settlement by phone and email, and that there would be no additional fee unless we had to reconvene.
 Negotiations dragged on for eight months.
 Finally I called the parties back together and we settled.

-You Will Get Value if you name Joe B. Hewitt as mediator.
-I have been settling cases in mediation for courts in Dallas and contiguous counties since 2002.
+You Will Get Value if you use Hewitt Mediations for your mediator.
+We have been settling cases in mediation for courts in Dallas and contiguous counties since 2002.